Activity note: You may check in to hotel anytime after 3 pm. Meet group in the Broadway Meeting Room at 4:15.

 Afternoon: Field study on the St. Louis Hill.
 This unique neighborhood/area remains primarily an Italian-American neighborhood.
 It was established in the late 19th century when immigrants were attracted by jobs in nearby plants created to exploit the local clay for brick making.
 Baseball greats Yogi Berra and broadcaster Joe Garagiola Sr. grew up on the Hill, along with other sports notables.
 Field trip to the new St. Louis Cathedral Basilica where the largest collection of mosaics in the world is housed in one place.
 Study the architectural design of Romanesque and Byzantine styles, where east meets west.

-Dinner: Meet in Room 134 for catered dinner at the hotel.
+Dinner: Meet in the Broadway Meeting Room for catered dinner at the hotel.

 Evening: Meet me at the fair!
 Enjoy a presentation on the sights, sounds, and discoveries of the 1904 World's Fair, held in St. Louis.